 - Call our team of claims experts on 0333 220 2035 for advice and to make a claim.
 There's no need to fill out a claim form as our claims handlers will record all the details for you.
 You can also register your claim online

 - To help the processing of your claim, make a list and take photos of anything damaged by the storm

 - Don't throw away anything that’s been damaged as it may need to be assessed - take photographs if possible

 - Keep receipts for any emergency repairs you make such as new panes of glass or roof repairs.
 We'll want to reach an agreement on making repairs before you go ahead, but also understand you don’t want a bad situation to get worse

 - If water is coming into your property, prevent further damage to your belongings by moving them if it’s safe to do so

 - Arrange temporary repairs to prevent further damage but don’t put yourself at risk.
 An example of this could be arranging for local contractors to make a temporary fix for a damaged roof to stop rain getting in.
 Keep the invoices for any temporary works carried out as we'll need to see them.

-- Home Emergency cover is standard on the Admiral Platinum tier and includes the cost of making a temporary repair using a tarpaulin or similar material.
-Check your policy documents to see if you have Home Emergency cover or contact us on 0345 609 4375.
+- Home Emergency is standard on Admiral Platinum cover and includes the cost of making a temporary repair using a tarpaulin or similar material.
+Check your documents to see if you have Home Emergency or contact us on 0345 609 4375